Telecommunication-Telemedia-Assessment/CrowdWatcher/www/README.md

 ![alt tag](./framework.png)

 The application `eyetracker` takes care of all the different steps EXCEPT the main task.
-The main task being carried on by the application `demo_study`.
+The main task being carried on by the application `Preference`.

 The appliccation `Preference` is an exemplary experiment which runs a pairwise experiment to compare images.